 Do all former winners deserve a place at the World Cup?

-Russia 2018 is bound to prove a tournament of great excitement and possibility for all the nations lucky enough to watch their side competing on the international scene this summer.
+Qatar 2022 is bound to prove a tournament of great excitement and possibility for all the nations lucky enough to watch their side competing on the international scene this winter.
 The ultimate winner remains to be decided, yet football fans have been left understandably captivated by what the upcoming competition has to offer.

 Can any upcoming World Cup tournament – filled with the prospect of great drama, heartbreak and roaring emotion for worldwide football fans all across the globe – ever be considered a fit and proper exercise without the famous Azzurri operating among its ranks?
 Arguably not…

-First things first, Italy have certainly failed to warrant their position at Russia 2018 this summer, regardless of how conceivable it is to envisage the Azzurri thriving upon the international scene with their usual swagger and finesse.
+First things first, Italy have certainly failed to warrant their position at World Cup 2022 in Qatar after a poor qualification record, regardless of how conceivable it is to envisage the Azzurri thriving upon the international scene with their usual swagger and finesse.

 Sweden arguably represented the better team over both stages of the latest qualification process, and as Italy failed to find the back of the net in over 180 minutes of international football in recent outings, no one can discredit Sweden as an outfit worthy of their upcoming place at Russia 2018.